 - Problem-solving skills: Break challenges into manageable steps, celebrating small wins to boost confidence.

-- Social support networks: Encourage clients to lean on trusted relationships or support groups, fostering safety (security) and belonging[5][3].
+- Social support networks: Encourage clients to lean on trusted relationships or support groups, fostering safety, security, and a sense of belonging.

 Creative interventions: Art or journaling allows non-verbal processing of trauma, reducing overwhelm while promoting engagement.